-The key to the strength of this design is to ensure the comparison group is equivalent to the experimental or treatment group from the outset.
+The key to the strength of this design is to ensure the comparison group is equivalent to the experimental or treatment group.
 This harkens back to our earlier discussion of the counterfactual where, ideally, we would like to see the same elements exposed to the treatment and not exposed simultaneously.
-This impossible. is physically situation However, we can ensure that both the treatment and comparison groups are initially as alike as possible.
+This situation is physically impossible.
+However, we can ensure that both the treatment and comparison groups are initially as alike as possible.
 How do we do this?